oe4dns/tootgroup.py/README.md

    Friendica handles the Exclamation Mark in a special way because it is also used to address the Friendica Forum functionality.
 Therefore the Asterisk is used instead of the Exclamation Mark.
-Just include "*@group_name" anywhere in the message. - This would also work in Mastodon/Pleroma, just don't tell them ;-)
+Just include "*@group_name" anywhere in the message. - This would also work with other services like Mastodon, just don't tell them ;-)

    EXAMPLE (from Friendica): "OHAI! just found that *@mastodon thingie!"